 Issued in December 2010, GASB Statement No. 62, "Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements," incorporates into GASB's authoritative literature certain accounting and financial reporting guidance that is included in the following pronouncements issued on or before November 30, 1989 and does not conflict with or contradict GASB pronouncements: (a) Financial Accounting Standards Board (FASB) Statements and Interpretations, (b) Accounting Principles Board Opinions, and (c) Accounting Research Bulletins of the American Institute of Certified Public Accountants' (AICPA) Committee on Accounting Procedure.
-Implementation of this statement is effective fiscal year 2013.
+This statement had no material impact on LAX's financial statements.

 Issued in June 2011, GASB Statement No. 63, "Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position," provides financial reporting guidance for deferred outflows of resources and deferred inflows of resources, and amends the net asset reporting requirements in GASB Statement No. 34, "Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments" and other pronouncements by incorporating deferred outflows of resources and deferred inflows of resources into the definitions of the required components of the residual measure and by renaming that measure as net position, rather than net assets.
-Implementation of this statement is effective fiscal year 2013.
+This statement had no material impact on LAX's financial statements.